Kimberly-S/Shorthand-UX-Engineer-Test/README.md

 ----

-Added React Icons.
+Added React Icons library.

+Responsive for mobile view.

-It would be nice to have autocomplete/autosuggest for the search bar.
+If I had more time, I would have liked to implement autocomplete/autosuggest for the search bar.

 ----